 Top Attractions in Rome, Italy

 The Appian Way also witnessed battles in 1943, during World War II.
-The battle lasted for four months until the Allies took Rome back from the Germans.
+The battle lasted four months until the Allies returned to Rome from the Germans.

-During the 1960 Summer Olympics, the Appian Way served as part of the men’s marathon course.
+During the 1960 Summer Olympics, the Appian Way was part of the men’s marathon course.

-The Appian Way that is currently in use is actually a restored version of the old one (Via Appia Antica) which fell out of use and Pope Pius VI ordered its restoration and a new one, Via Appia Nuova (New Appian Way), was built parallel to the old one in 1784.
+The Appian Way currently in use is actually a restored version of the old one (Via Appia Antica), which fell out of use.
+Pope Pius VI ordered its restoration, and a new one, Via Appia Nuova (New Appian Way), was built parallel to the old one in 1784.

 The old Appian Way remains a free tourist attraction.
-The first 5 kilometres of it are still heavily used by cars, buses, and coaches but from then on traffic is very light and the ruins can be explored on foot in relative safety.
+The first 5 kilometres are still heavily used by cars, buses, and coaches, but traffic is very light thereafter, and the ruins can be explored on foot in relative safety.

 The Church of Domine Quo Vadis takes up the second mile of the road.
-Moving forward, you’ll find three catacombs of Roman and early Christian origin and one of Jewish origin.
+Moving forward, you’ll find three Roman and early Christian catacombs and one of Jewish origin.

 Spend the Day at Caffarella Park

-The Caffarella Park (Parco della Caffarella) is a large park in Rome and is part of the Appian Way Regional Park.
-The name of the park comes from the Caffarelli family, which operated a farm in the area in the 16th century.
+The Caffarella Park (Parco della Caffarella) is large in Rome and is part of the Appian Way Regional Park.
+The park’s name comes from the Caffarelli family, which operated a farm in the area in the 16th century.
 It stretches from the Aurelian Wall up to the Via dell’Almone.
 It contains several important archaeological finds, such as:

 The Nymphaeum of Egeria, a spring dating back to the 2nd century AD, was constructed by Herodes Atticus, a Roman senator.

-The Valca Tower, an old well-preserved Temple of the God Rediculus, the god that Romans honoured at the beginning and end of each journey.
+The Valca Tower is an old, well-preserved Temple of the God Rediculus, the god that Romans honoured at the beginning and end of each journey.

 The Sacred Wood is a spot on a hill overlooking the valley with good views of the mountains surrounding Rome and the Castelli Romani.
 According to legend, this is the spot at which Herodes Atticus ordered a sacred wood to be planted.

-These are only some of the amazing archaeological sites you’ll find around Rome, there are many more to choose from.
-You can also have a look at some of the locations that were used to film renowned movies and TV shows like The Passion of the Christ, Gangs of New York, HBO’s Rome, The Life Aquatic and Dino De Laurentiis’ Decameron, Ben-Hur, Cleopatra, and the films of Federico Fellini.
+These are only some of the amazing archaeological sites you’ll find around Rome; there are many more to choose from.
+You can also have a look at some of the locations that were used to film renowned movies and TV shows like The Passion of the Christ, Gangs of New York, HBO’s Rome, The Life Aquatic, Dino De Laurentiis’ Decameron, Ben-Hur, Cleopatra, and Federico Fellini’s films.

-Overall, visiting Rome is an experience that should not be missed, whether to tour its ancient monuments or check out its shopping districts and taste its marvellous cuisine!
+Overall, visiting Rome is an experience that should not be missed, whether to tour its ancient monuments, check out its shopping districts, or taste its marvellous cuisine!

 Leave a comment